 - Child outcomes study: an investigation of quality improvement efforts and their link to child outcomes across developmental domains

 The DC Child Care Policy Research Partnership study began in October 2019 and is ongoing.
 The partnership will generate several research products to inform policy and programmatic efforts in the District of Columbia and advance the field nationwide.
-Preliminary findings will be shared on this page as they become available.
+Publications will be shared on this page as they become available.

 Heather Sandstrom, Principal Investigator